 There is no short answer to this question.
-It all depends on the type of the policy, the state where it was issued, the state where the couple lived and the way the premiums were paid.
-For example, in community property states, certain types of life insurance policies may be considered community property if couples used community funds to pay for such policies.
+It all depends on the type of life insurance policy, the state where it was issued, the state where the couple lived, and the way the premiums were paid.
+For example, in community property states, certain types of life insurance policies may be considered community property if couples use community funds to pay for them.
 There are exceptions to these rules and is it always wise to consult a life insurance attorney.

 Can Spouses in Community Property States Waive Rights to Life Insurance Benefits?

-If a spouse wishes to waive his or her right to a certain life insurance policy, the couple may sign an agreement specifying the policy will be considered separate (not community) property.
-Usually the insurance company needs to be put on notice of such waiver of spousal rights.
-In some cases, the insurance company may ask the spouse who wishes to waive his/her rights to sign a consent form.
+If a spouse wishes to waive his or her right to a certain life insurance policy, the couple may sign an agreement specifying that the policy will be considered separate (not community) property.
+Usually, the insurance company needs to be put on notice of such a waiver of spousal rights.
+In some cases, the insurance company may ask the spouse who wishes to waive his or her rights to sign a consent form.
 In order to be valid, agreements waiving spousal rights must comply with state law requirements.

 When a couple goes through divorce, it is ideal to discuss life insurance policies as part of the property settlement agreement.
-In this case, the policy is included in the divorce decree, the insurance company is notified of the divorce agreement and both parties are clear as to what happens in case of the insured’s death.
-If, however, a life insurance policy is not part of the divorce decree and the insured spouse forgets to remove his/her ex-spouse as the beneficiary, conflict often arises as to who is entitled to get the life insurance benefit after the insured’s death.
+In this case, the policy is included in the divorce decree, the insurance company is notified of the divorce agreement, and both parties are clear as to what happens in the event of the insured’s death.
+If, however, a life insurance policy is not part of the divorce decree and the insured spouse forgets to remove his or her ex-spouse as the beneficiary, conflict often arises as to who is entitled to get the life insurance benefit after the insured’s death.

-Under many state laws, an ex-spouse is automatically revoked as a beneficiary to a life insurance policy unless the ex-spouse is able to show that there was a written agreement to keep him/her as the beneficiary in spite of the divorce.
-Not all life insurance policies fall under these revocations laws.
-For example, life insurance policies controlled by federal laws will pay to the listed beneficiary regardless of the conflicting state laws.
+Under many state laws, an ex-spouse is automatically revoked as a beneficiary of a life insurance policy unless the ex-spouse is able to show that there was a written agreement to keep him or her as the beneficiary in spite of the divorce.
+Not all life insurance policies fall under these revocation laws.
+For example, life insurance policies controlled by federal laws will pay to the listed beneficiary regardless of conflicting state laws.

-What happens if a couple divorced and decided to keep each other as beneficiaries on their policies without executing a written agreement and without putting the insurance company on notice of such verbal agreement?
-Such cases are extremely complicated and the insurance company will most likely have to file an interpleader and let the court decide whether a verbal agreement is sufficient to take the case out of the state law revocation requirement.
+What happens if a couple divorces and decides to keep each other as beneficiaries on their policies without executing a written agreement and without putting the insurance company on notice of such a verbal agreement?
+Such cases are extremely complicated, and the insurance company will most likely have to file an interpleader and let the court decide whether a verbal agreement is sufficient to take the case out of the state law revocation requirement.

 There are many aspects to beneficiary and spousal rights.
 They vary not only from state to state but also from case to case.
-Every situation is unique and the general rules outlined above may not apply to your specific situation.
+Every situation is unique, and the general rules outlined above may not apply to your specific situation.
 If you’re not sure about your rights or have questions about the process, speak with our life insurance attorney about your options.
-We collect life insurance claims fast and work with our clients through difficult times involving a family dispute, beneficiary contests, denied life insurance claims, delayed life insurance claims and interpleader actions.
-Call us for a free consultation.
+We collect life insurance claims fast and work with our clients through difficult times involving family disputes, beneficiary contests, denied life insurance claims, delayed life insurance claims, and interpleader actions.